grand-mother/grand/README.rst

 GRAND library can be used under `docker`_ to define a correct environment, else you must install `ROOT`_ library and compile `TURTLE`_ and `GULL`_ library under your computer.

+Don't forget to initialize grand library before use it with script *setup.sh* in *env* directory

 Documentation
 -----------